What is Teamwork

 3) Ambiguous Objectives

-Unclear goals can lead to team confusion and misalignments.
+Unclear goals can lead to team confusion and misalignment.
 You must utilize the SMART (Specific, Measurable, Achievable, Relevant, Time-Bound) framework to provide directions and monitor your progress towards the goal.
 Moreover, it empowers everyone to stay aligned and focused.

 4) Poor Communication Alignment